2i2c-org/2i2c-org.github.io/content/blog/2025/github-action-secrets-forked-repositories/index.md

 As a result, **only use secrets that you're OK with being public**.
 In this case, we generated a read-only token with restricted permissions.
 However, this is still kinda risky so use at your own peril.

-If your repository workflows _require_ a secret that _absolutely cannot be public_ (e..g, a publishing key for a package repository), try a method like the following:
+If your repository workflows _require_ a secret that _absolutely cannot be public_ (e.g., a publishing key for a package repository), try a method like the following:

 ### Using GitHub Environments for granular control